btcpayserver/btcpayserver-doc/docs/FAQ/Deployment.md

 Notice: If your BTCPay Server install has more than one domain (for example `WOOCOMMERCE_HOST` or `BTCPAY_ADDITIONAL_HOSTS`) you will need to modify your config for each domain name.
 The example above only covers 1 domain name called `btcpay.domain.com`.

-## How to change your BTCPay Server domainname ?
+## How to change your BTCPay Server domain name ?

 ### Setting up DNS Records